Herschel Grynszpan: Early years

 Grynszpan was born on 28 March 1921 in Hanover, Germany.
 His parents, Zindel and Rivka, were Polish Jews who had emigrated in 1911 and settled in Hanover.
 Zindel opened a tailor's shop, from which he earned a modest living.
-Because of the German Citizenship Law of 1913, based on the principles of jus sanguinis, Grynszpan was never a German citizen despite his German birth.
+Because of the German Citizenship Law of 1913, based on the principles of jus sanguinis, Grynszpan was never a German citizen despite his birth in Germany.
 The family became Polish citizens after the First World War and retained that status during their years in Germany.
 Grynszpan was the youngest of six children, only three of whom survived childhood.
 His parents' first child was stillborn in 1912.
 Their second child, daughter Sophie Helena (born in 1914), died of scarlet fever in 1928.
-A daughter (Esther, also known as "Berta") was born on 31 January 1916 (she was murdered by the Nazis in 1942 or 1943), and a son (Mordechai) on 29 August 1919.
+A daughter (Esther, also known as "Berta") was born on 31 January 1916 (the Nazis murdered her in 1942 or 1943), and a son (Mordechai) on 29 August 1919.
 A fifth child, Salomone, was born in 1920 and died in 1931 in a road accident.

 The Grynszpan family was known as Ostjuden ("Eastern Jews") by the Germans and many West European Jews.
-The "Ostjuden" usually spoke Yiddish and tended to be more religiously observant, impoverished, less educated, and less assimilated than German Jews.
-Given the Ostjuden situation in Germany, Grynszpan (unlike German Jews, who tended to see themselves as Germans first and Jews second) grew up with an intense sense of Jewishness.
-He dropped out of school at age 14.
+The "Ostjuden" usually spoke Yiddish and tended to be more religiously observant, impoverished, and less educated.
+Herschel dropped out of school at age 14.
 Grynszpan was considered by his teachers to be intelligent, if rather lazy, a student who never seemed to try to excel at his studies.
-He later complained that his teachers disliked him because he was an Ostjude, and he was treated as an outcast both by his German teachers and fellow students.
+He later complained that his teachers disliked him because he was an Ostjude, and he was treated as an outcast by his German teachers and fellow students.
 As a child and a teenager, Grynszpan was known for his violent temper and his tendency to respond to antisemitic insults with his fists and was frequently suspended from school for fighting.